How to Use an Air Hammer (Step-by-Step Guide)

 Choosing the right kind of bit entirely depends on the task.

-If you plan to hammer something, you’ll have to use a hammer bit.
+If you plan to hammer something, you must use a hammer bit.
 If you plan to chisel, use a chisel bit from your set.

-Or use the flatten bit to flatten metal objects.
-With that in mind, here are some guidelines you should follow while choosing any kind of bit.
+Or use the flattened bit to flatten metal objects.
+With that in mind, here are some guidelines you should follow while choosing any bit.

 • Don’t use worn-out or cracked bits.